13 Best Natural DHT Blockers for Men with Hair Loss

 What causes a hormonal imbalance?

 The most common cause is thyroid malfunction, where the thyroid either produces too much or too little essential hormones.
-The conditions which can most often trigger thyroid malfunction include Hashimoto’s disease, Graves’ disease, goiter, and thyroid nodules.
+The conditions that can most often trigger thyroid malfunction include Hashimoto’s disease, Graves’ disease, goiter, and thyroid nodules.
 You can experience both hypothyroidism and hyperthyroidism as standalone conditions, however.

 Hair loss caused by a hormonal imbalance can often be reversed by treating the underlying condition.